fluent/fluent-bit-docs/pipeline/outputs/cloudwatch.md

 This is the documentation for the core Fluent Bit CloudWatch plugin written in C. It can replace the [aws/amazon-cloudwatch-logs-for-fluent-bit](https://github.com/aws/amazon-cloudwatch-logs-for-fluent-bit) Golang Fluent Bit plugin released last year.
 The Golang plugin was named `cloudwatch`; this new high performance CloudWatch plugin is called `cloudwatch_logs` to prevent conflicts/confusion.
 Check the amazon repo for the Golang plugin for details on the deprecation/migration plan for the original plugin.

+See [here](../../administration/aws-credentials.md) for details on how AWS credentials are fetched.

 ## Configuration Parameters

 | Key | Description |